Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 - Mansoor Eyvazi, Esq.

-There is a quiet but consequential shift buried inside a USCIS policy memorandum issued on May 21, 2026.
-It does not repeal a single line of the immigration statute.
+There is a consequential shift inside a USCIS policy memorandum issued on May 21, 2026 — and a day later, the agency announced it to the public in the loudest terms it could find.
+The memo itself does not repeal a single line of the immigration statute.
 It does not eliminate any green card category.
-It will not appear in the Federal Register, and it does not have the force of a regulation.
+It will not appear in the Federal Register, and it does not carry the force of a regulation.
 And yet, if you are planning to apply for a green card from inside the United States, it may change your odds more than any rule change in recent memory.

 The memo is PM-602-0199, and its title tells you almost everything about its tone: "Adjustment of Status is a Matter of Discretion and Administrative Grace, and an Extraordinary Relief that Permits Applicants to Dispense with the Ordinary Consular Visa Process."
 Stripped of the legalese, here is the message USCIS is sending to its adjudicating officers: adjusting status inside the country is a favor the government may grant, not a prize you collect for meeting the requirements.
 And officers should start treating it that way.